Phase Guided Light Field for Spatial-Depth High Resolution 3D Imaging: Experimental Results

-In the second set of experiments aimed at assessing the absolute error of our 3D reconstruction method, we conduct the following measurements at a distance of 400~mm: 1) step height measurement: we measure the step height of five gauge blocks arranged in tiers, each with a known ground truth value of 1cm.
-The results of measured step height of the staircase are visualized in Fig.~\ref{FIG:FigGaugeBlock}.
+The second set of experiments aims at assessing the absolute error of our 3D reconstruction method.
+We conduct the following measurements at a distance of 400~mm: 1) step height measurement: we measure the step height of five gauge blocks arranged in tiers, each with a known ground truth value of 1cm.
+The results of the measured step height of the staircase are visualized in Fig.~\ref{FIG:FigGaugeBlock}.
 2) circle center distance measurement: we measure a calibration board featuring a grid of $6\times7$ circular identifiers, and compute the circle center distance according to the measured point cloud.
 The fringe patterns are of settings $f = 32$ and $N = 8$.
 The results are listed in Tab.~\ref{TAB:TabCircleCenterDistance}.
+The experimental results show that, our PGLF accomplishes dual-high measurements on spatial and depth with resolution of $1280\times720$ and standard derivation of less than 70~$\mu$m.
+Therefore, we conclude that our method is capable of industrial-grade 3D measurements.
+It is notable that the MAEs reach 0.0804~mm and 0.0508~mm for measuring step height and circle center distance, respectively.
+The MAE can primarily be attributed to distortions caused by the main lenses in the plenoptic camera and projector, which can be addressed by well-documented lens distortion correction methods~\cite{zhang2000flexible,moreno2012simple,zhang2022correcting}.